-Standing to Arbitrate?
+Standing to arbitrate?

-Recently, in, Comodo Holdings Ltdi, the BVI Commercial Court clarified the need for the arbitration agreement to be 'subsisting' as between the parties before the court, and that the court (not arbitration) is the appropriate forum for determining whether parties have locus to arbitrate.
+In Comodo Holdings Ltd(1) the BVI Commercial Court clarified the need for the arbitration agreement to be 'subsisting' as between the parties before the court, and that the court (rather than arbitration) is the appropriate forum for determining whether parties have standing to arbitrate.

-In this case Harneys successfully argued that the Applicant defendants' application for a stay in favour of arbitration in New York must be refused, because the defendants were not members of the respondent company for the purposes of the Articles and/or the BVI Business Companies Act 2004.
-It was successfully argued that the corollary of their inability to demonstrate membership was an absence of locus standi to invoke an arbitration clause in the company's Articles of Association.
+In this case it was argued that the applicant defendants' application for a stay in favour of arbitration in New York should be refused because the defendants were not members of the respondent company for the purposes of the articles of association and/or the BVI Business Companies Act 2004.
+It was successfully argued that the corollary of their inability to demonstrate membership was an absence of standing to invoke an arbitration clause in the company's articles of association.
 The defendants sought to rely on the evidence of share certificates issued in 2000 and 2001, to support the contention that they were existing members of the company.
-However, they were neither able to demonstrate that they had given consideration for the shares nor that they had been entered on the share register.
-To assert that title to shares constituted membership of a company, either under the old International Business Companies Act 1984 or the BVI Business Companies Act 2004, was to fundamentally misapprehend the policy of BVI companies legislation that is premised on the English company law framework.
+However, they were able to demonstrate neither that they had given consideration for the shares nor that they had been entered on the share register.
+To assert that title to shares constituted membership of a company, either under the old International Business Companies Act 1984 or the BVI Business Companies Act 2004, was to fundamentally misapprehend the policy of BVI companies legislation, which is premised on the English company law framework.